Sailor Moon has both aversions of this and examples of it.

 Used in the second season finale, with the Queen of the Changelings, Chrysalis.
 In which case, a god really does try to save them from the queen and fails (Assuming Celestia can really be called a god, that is - she's never explicitly referred to as such on the show.)

 Sequel SeriesThe Legend of Korra has the current Earth Queen who rules over Ba Sing Se.
 She basically undoes all the good things her father King Kuei has done due to viewing him as a weakling.
-Her atrocities include mistreating and overtaking her people so she could live a comfortable lifestyle, hating animals, and trying to build an airbending army to possibly take back Earth Kingdom territory that was turned into the United Republic of Nations almost 70 years ago.
+Her atrocities include mistreating and overtaking her people so she could live a comfortable lifestyle, hating animals, and trying to build an airbending army (possibly to take back Earth Kingdom territory that was turned into the United Republic of Nations almost 70 years ago) by forcibly conscripting everyone in the Kingdom who developed Airbending.
 She was murdered by Zaheer.
 And There Was Much Rejoicing...and looting.

 Played With and subverted with Marceline, The Vampire Queen in Adventure Time.
 Played straight with Quartzion the Crystal Queen (Tree Trunks after eating the Crystal Gem Apple) and the Ice Queennote Gender Flip of the Ice King.
 Totally averted with Lady Rainicorn, the "Rowdy Queen" of the Cloud Kingdom.